 I. BACKGROUND AND DOCUMENTS

 The HRP, within the NASA Human Exploration and Operations Mission Directorate (HEOMD),

-is a directed and applied research program that addresses NASA's needs for human
+is a research and technology development (R&TD) program that addresses NASA's needs for

-health and performance risk mitigation strategies in support of space exploration
+human health and performance risk mitigation capabilities in support of space exploration

 The development of HRP content has been formulated around the management

 architecture of “Evidence to Risk to Gap to Task to Deliverables”.
 In

 other words, evidence indicates that a risk exists to the human system, and